mahmoudraad/Partners-Project/README.md

 # Partners-Project

+This is the React Native solution folder:

-You should update the .env file to set your API host
+Inside this folder, you should update the .env file to set your API host